 A floating shelf can add extra storage space and a modern look to any room.
 Most DIY people make floating shelves out of wood as it is cheap and forgiving; however, it be might worth considering glass shelves.
-They are perfect for bathrooms, but create a modern feel to other rooms too.
+They are perfect for bathrooms but create a modern feel to other rooms too.
 The amount of weight a glass shelf can support depends on the size of the shelf and the thickness of the glass.
 Generally, the smaller and thicker the glass, the more weight it can support.

-Step 1 – Choose a Glass Shelf
+Choose a Glass Shelf

-There are a multitude of glass shelves on the market, some are installed on rails and some use grooves.
+There is a multitude of glass shelves on the market, some are installed on rails and some use grooves.
 You also have the choice between tempered glass and frosted glass for your floating shelf.
 For the purpose of this guide, we are going to use floating glass shelves with grooves made out of tempered glass.

-Step 2 – Mark the Wall
+Mark the Wall

-Put a mark on the wall at the level which you want the floating shelf to be placed.
+Put a mark on the wall at the level at which you want the floating shelf to be placed.
 To ensure that the shelf is straight, use a spirit level as a ruler to draw a straight line across the section of the wall that you are placing the shelf.

-Step 3 – Mark the Grooves
+Mark the Grooves

 The glass shelves come with a groove template.
 Place this template on the wall, aligned with the line drawn on the wall.
 Next, trace around the template, leaving you with the shape of the groove for the floating shelf.
 Repeat this until you have marked on all the groove holes for the floating glass shelf.